 Teachers shall make reasonable efforts to supervise students’ use of the Internet during instructional time, to ensure that such use is appropriate for the student’s age and the circumstances and purpose of the use.

-Views may be expressed on the Internet or other technological resources as representing the view of the school district or part of the school district only with prior approval by the superintendent or designee.
+Views may be expressed on the Internet or other technological resources as representing the view of the school district or part of the school district only with prior approval by the Director of Schools or designee.

-Without permission by the board, users may not connect any personal technologies such as laptops and workstations, wireless access points and routers, etc. to a district owned and maintained local, wide or metro area network.
-Connection of personal devices such as iPods, iPads, smartphones, PDAs, and printers is permitted but not supported by GCS technical staff.
+Without permission by the Board, users may not connect any personal technologies such as laptops and workstations, wireless access points and routers, etc. to a district-owned and maintained local, wide or metro area network.
+The connection of personal devices such as iPods, iPads, smartphones, PDAs, and printers is permitted, but not supported, by GCS Technology staff.
 Student teachers and other district invited guests are allowed to use the GCS Personally Owned Device (POD) network in support of their work inside GCS schools.
-The board is not responsible for the content accessed by users who connect to the Internet via their personal mobile telephone technology (e.g., 3G, 4G service).
-While the GCS technical staff will make every reasonable effort to support personal devices, the district cannot guarantee a student or staff member will be able to access the network with a personally owned device.
+The Board is not responsible for the content accessed by users who connect to the Internet via their personal mobile telephone technology (e.g., 3G, 4G service).
+While the GCS Technology staff will make every reasonable effort to support personal devices, the district cannot guarantee a student or staff member will be able to access the network with a personally owned device.